ARM-software/CMSIS-DSP/ComputeGraph/examples/example2/README.md

 g.connectWithDelay(src.o, toMono.i,10)
 ```

 To add a delay on a link between 2 nodes, you just use the `connectWithDelay` function.
 Delays can be useful for some graphs which are not schedulable.
-They are implemented by starting the schedule with a FIFO which is not empty but contain 0 samples.
+They are implemented by starting the schedule with a FIFO which is not empty but contain some 0 samples.

 ## CMSIS-DSP function